Is Fish Oil Worth Taking? The 2026 Evidence Review

 The evidence for fish oil varies dramatically depending on what you're trying to achieve.

 Heart Health: Large-scale studies show mixed results.
-A 2023 meta-analysis of 81 trials found modest benefits for people with existing heart disease, but minimal impact for healthy adults.
-The American Heart Association still recommends fish oil for certain cardiac patients, but not as blanket prevention.
+A 2023 meta-analysis of 81 trials found modest benefits for people with existing heart disease, but minimal impact for healthy adults. source The American Heart Association still recommends fish oil for certain cardiac patients, but not as blanket prevention.

 Brain Function: The cognitive benefits remain underwhelming.
 Most studies on healthy adults show no meaningful improvement in memory or focus.
 However, research suggests potential benefits for age-related cognitive decline, though results are inconsistent.

 Inflammation: Here's where fish oil shows its strongest evidence.
-Studies consistently demonstrate reduced inflammatory markers, particularly in people with rheumatoid arthritis or other inflammatory conditions.
+Studies consistently demonstrate reduced inflammatory markers, particularly in people with rheumatoid arthritis or other inflammatory conditions. source This anti-inflammatory effect is why many people pair their fish oil with other inflammation-supporting nutrients like Vitamin C 500mg for immune support.

 The Dosage Dilemma Most People Get Wrong